ashleydp/2park-IBM/README.md

 4. cd into the app directory
 5. Run `npm install` to install the app's dependencies
 6. Run `npm start` to start the app
+7. brew install imagemagick
-7. Access the running app in a browser at http://localhost:6001
+8. Access the running app in a browser at http://localhost:6001

 ### Run on IBM Bluemix